| .. | ||

 - CREATED: Date and time as string (date-time as defined by RFC 3339).
 Will be used to create the Open Container Initiative compliant label

-and will be the ref that is cloned from the repository when not building from the local context.
-If not supplied with the build command, it will default toorigin/master
+HEADor a commit ID.
+The supplied ref will be used to create the Open Container Initiative compliant labelorg.opencontainers.image.revisionand will be the ref that is cloned from the repository when not building from the local context.
+If not supplied with the build command, it will default toorigin/master.

 To build the image you can use the following command